 Jack was an easy going soul, who knew how to crack a joke.
 His car was legendary for his smooth driving, smooth jazz and the stash of lemon drop candy for his grandkids.
 Jack possessed the magical gift of making you feel comfortable to be in silence with him.
 He was gentle, kind and strong.

 He was preceded in death by his wife, Mary, his parents, a sister Joyce Brown and a special loving companion Shirley Weaver.
 He leaves behind his children Becky (Bob) Catey of Peru; Carol (Terry) Biddle of Peru; Cathy (Ed) Hepner of San Antonio, TX; Steve (Tammy) Sheehan of Fishers, IN; grandchildren Branden Biddle, Kelly Biddle, Alison Catey Hayreh, Erin Catey Carmichael, Lauren Catey Dillon, Emma Hepner, Lucas Hepner, Jack Sheehan, Max Sheehan and great grandchildren Madison Biddle, Lauren Biddle, Olive Hayreh and Innis Hayreh.

 A celebration of Jack’s life will be held at a later date.
 Eikenberry-Eddy Funeral Home has been entrusted with arrangements.

 In lieu of flowers, donations may be made through Eikenberry-Eddy Funeral Home to St. Charles Church in Peru.

-To plant a tree in memory of Jack Lynn Sheehan, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jack Lynn Sheehan, please visit our floral store.